pyrotek45/avon/tutorial/TECHNICAL_ARCHITECTURE.md

 - **Security**: See `tutorial/SECURITY.md` for path traversal prevention
 - **Grammar**: See `tutorial/GRAMMAR.md` for formal language specification
 - **Examples**: See `examples/` directory for real-world usage patterns
+- **Sharing Templates**: The `--git` flag enables fetching templates directly from GitHub, making it easy to share and deploy templates.
+This is implemented using GitHub's raw content API and supports the format `user/repo/path/to/file.av`.
+See [SIMPLE_CONFIGS.md](./SIMPLE_CONFIGS.md) for examples.